Xiast-sw/PassengerCountPrediction-LSTM/README.md

 # Passenger Count Prediction - LSTM

-## Proje Açıklaması
+## Project Description
-Bu proje, uçak yolcu sayısını tahmin etmek için LSTM (Long Short-Term Memory) modelini kullanmaktadır.
-Air passengers veri setini temel alarak zaman serisi analizi gerçekleştirilmiştir.
+This project uses an LSTM (Long Short-Term Memory) model to predict the number of airline passengers.
+Time series analysis was performed based on the Air Passengers dataset.

-## Kullanılan Teknolojiler
+## Technologies Used
 - Python
 - Keras
 - TensorFlow